IyadWalwil/IyadWalwil.github.io/content/publication/RidgeSketch/index.md

 ---
-title: 'RidgeSketch: a fast sketching based solver for large scale ridge regression'
+title: 'RidgeSketch: A Fast Sketching Based Solver for Large Scale Ridge Regression (SIMAX 2022)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here